Admissions Criteria

 Our admissions committee advises applicants who don’t regularly produce the requested writing in a personal or professional setting to demonstrate creative initiative: Read and study your best models, find a topic of knowledge or interest, then seize a pen or keyboard to write.

-Applicants may submit copies of published writing, although submitted samples do not have to be published.
-Applicants with digital writing samples should submit a copy of the entire sample, not just a link.
+You may submit copies of published writing, although submitted samples do not have to be published.
+If you have digital writing samples, please submit a copy of the entire sample, not just a link.
 The majority of samples in the application should be no more than five years old.
-Applicants may submit uncompleted work if they label it as such.
+You may submit uncompleted work if you label it as such.

 Contact Us for More Information